JamesCC/VMXProxyPy/readme.md

 ### Prebuilt Executable for Windows

 For windows you don't need to install Python, you can use a prebuilt executable, distributed as a zip file.
+Just unzip to a directory in a suitable place.
+Uninstalling just involved deleting the directory.

-This can be found on the website with details of how to install...
+The zip fle can be found on the website, with details of how to install...
 <https://sites.google.com/site/vmxserialremote/vmxproxy>

-Alternatively, you can also run the python script, just install Python 2.7, unzip the zip archive, start a console, cd to the directory you create (with this readme.md file) and type...
+Alternatively, you can also run the python script "normally", just install Python 2.7, unzip the zip archive, start a windos console, cd to the directory you create (with this readme.md file) and type...

     python VMXProxy --help